activescott/browser-grease/README.md

 * **[Evernote Close Note Window](https://github.com/activescott/browser-grease/raw/master/evernote-close-note-window/evernote-close-note-window.user.js)** - Closes the browser window that Evernote otherwise leaves open an Evernote note is opened with a web link and the note is subsequently opened in the Evernote desktop application.

+* **[Smartsheet Dashboard Scroller](https://github.com/activescott/browser-grease/raw/master/smartsheet-dashboard-scroller/smartsheetDashboardScroller.user.js) - Adds a new toolbar button to Smartsheet Dashboards to add an auto-scrolling feature that scrolls to each Title widget and pauses for one minute.

 *Also available on [OpenUserJS](https://openuserjs.org/users/activescott/scripts).*

 # Support #
 This is not supported, but if you run into a problem or have a request, [create an issue](https://github.com/activescott/browser-grease/issues) and I'll respond when I have time.

+Of course, pull requests are most welcome!

 # Development #